 Truly loving another means letting go of all expectations.
 It means full acceptance, even celebration of another’s personhood. -Karen Casey

-Answering the existential question “who am I?” is similar.
-It’s as if we’ve lost the memory of who we are due to the trauma, pains, hurts and disappointments of life.
+Answering the existential question “Who am I?” is similar.
+It’s as if we’ve lost the memory of who we are due to the trauma, pains, hurts, and disappointments of life.
 This is a frustrating and futile effort for most people.
-Desperately trying to answer the question while looking outward to temporal things of this world, rather than inward to eternal things of spirit that never change.
+Desperately trying to answer the question while looking outward to temporal things of this world rather than inward to eternal things of spirit that never change.

-Who Am I?
+Who am I?

 Trying to answer this without a point of reference is hopeless.
 If I can’t find the origin of my existence, how will I know who I am today?
 I’m not talking about your birth parents, adopted parents, country of origin, native language, cultural affinities, DNA make-up, what you do for a living, your “success” or your “failures.”
 You’re so much more than those things!

-Your true self (identity) is in Christ Jesus, Ephesians 2:4-7 makes this clear, “But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.”
+Your true self (identity) is in Christ Jesus.
+Ephesians 2:4-7 makes this clear, “But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.”
 Start with your origin in Christ, where God the Father put you from the eons of time past.
 Not because of your good works, but because you were and have always been loved unconditionally.

 Who are you?
 You’re your Father’s son/daughter, one in Christ, loved, accepted, and embraced with great value!
 You always have been, and you always will be.